Based on the SE Auto FWD 5-passenger 4-dr 4dr SUV with typically equipped options.

-That all changed with the second-generation Tucson, which arrived for 2010 with sharp exterior styling and a slick interior to match.
-There's no V6 option, but the current four-cylinder choices provide respectable performance along with greater fuel efficiency than the previous, considerably less powerful base four.
+Now in its third generation, the Tucson offers sharp exterior styling and a slick interior to match.
+There's no V6 option, but the current four-cylinder choices provide respectable performance along with greater fuel efficiency than the earlier, considerably less powerful base four-cylinder engine.
 Overall, the current Hyundai Tucson is a considerably more capable and interesting vehicle than before.
-A used first-generation Tucson isn't a bad idea if you're looking for no-frills transportation, but the second-generation Tucson is certainly more appealing overall.
+As with most of Hyundai's product line, each generation is an improvement on the last, and the third-generation Tucson is no exception.

 Current Hyundai Tucson

-The five-passenger Hyundai Tucson is a compact crossover SUV available in GLS, SE and Limited trim levels.
-The base GLS comes standard with a 2.0-liter engine that produces 164 horsepower and 151 pound-feet of torque.
-The SE and Limited models get a 2.4-liter making 182 hp and 177 lb-ft of torque.
-Both are matched to a six-speed automatic transmission.
-All trim levels offer a choice of front- or all-wheel drive.
+The second-generation Tucson was available in GLS, SE and Limited trim levels.
+The base GLS came standard with a 2.0-liter engine that produced 164 hp and 151 lb-ft of torque.
+The SE and Limited models got a 2.4-liter making 182 hp and 177 lb-ft of torque.
+Both were matched to a six-speed automatic transmission.
+All trim levels offered a choice of front- or all-wheel drive.

-The GLS comes standard with 17-inch alloy wheels, air-conditioning, full power accessories, Bluetooth phone and audio connectivity and a six-speaker audio system with an iPod/USB interface.
-The SE's added perks include automatic headlights, a rearview camera, a power driver seat, heated front seats and upgraded upholstery.
-The Limited sports 18-inch wheels, keyless ignition and entry, leather upholstery, dual-zone automatic climate control and Hyundai's Blue Link telematics.
-Optional on the Limited are a panoramic sunroof, an upgraded sound system and a navigation system.
+The GLS came standard with 17-inch alloy wheels, air-conditioning, full power accessories, Bluetooth phone and audio connectivity and a six-speaker audio system with an iPod/USB interface.
+The SE's added perks included automatic headlights, a rearview camera, a power driver seat, heated front seats and upgraded upholstery.
+The Limited sported 18-inch wheels, keyless ignition and entry, leather upholstery, dual-zone automatic climate control.
+In 2014, Hyundai's Blue Link telematics was added.
+Optional on the Limited were a panoramic sunroof, an upgraded sound system and a navigation system.

-In reviews, we've appreciated the Tucson's combination of style, sophistication and sharp road manners.
-The 2.4-liter four-cylinder engine is peppy enough, and the Tucson's handling is European in character -- tight and composed, though a little harsh on rough pavement.
-Inside, controls are simple and easy to reach, and the contoured twin-cowl dash and available two-tone color schemes set the Tucson apart from competitors with plainer, less imaginative interiors.
-There's plenty of room for four adults and the backseat reclines, but maximum cargo capacity is down compared to competitors.
+In reviews, we appreciated the Tucson's combination of style, sophistication and sharp road manners.
+Inside, controls were simple and easy to reach, and the contoured twin-cowl dash and available two-tone color schemes set the Tucson apart from competitors with plainer, less imaginative interiors.
+There was plenty of room for four adults and the backseat reclines, but maximum cargo capacity was down compared to competitors.
 We recommend models made after 2014, especially for buyers looking at the Limited trim, to take advantage of the improved engine and interior technology.